zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 15.6 #
+## What's new in v 15.7 #

-- Added Virtual Console logo
-- Fixed wheel animation
-- Fixed issue with auto update
+- Background music stops in history page
+- Fixed Sega CD and Sega 32X logos crashing in 4K

 ## Emulator system identifier #